-The Panel accepts that the evidence submitted by the Complainant proves that the Respondent uses the disputed domain name for offering "trading" services.
-The Panel furthermore accepts that these "trading" services are to be considered competing services to the services covered by the Complainant's Trademarks.
-At the very least, offering "trading" services via the disputed domain name is to be considered as a way of intentionally confusing consumers and intentionally trying to divert traffic away from the website of the Complainant.
+The Panel accepts that the evidence submitted by the Complainant proves that the Respondent uses the disputed domain name to offer similar services as those of the Complainant or at least to publish links to such similar services.
+The website available via the disputed domain name mentions the following terms in Italian: "Simulazione Prestito" ("Loan Simulation"), "Conto Corrente Aziendale Online" ("Online Business Current Account"), and "Aprire Conto Corrente" ("Open Current Account").
+Such services are covered by the Complainant's Trademarks.
+The Respondent is using the disputed domain name either to offer competing services that are covered by the Complainant's Trademarks or to re-direct consumers to competitors for such competing services.

+At the very least, the offering of (or linking to) these services via the disputed domain name is considered as a way of intentionally confusing consumers and intentionally trying to divert traffic away from the website of the Complainant.